umdenes100/ENES100ArduinoLibrary/README.md

 ```

 ### Enes100.updateLocation()
-To request an update of your OTV’s location, call the `updateLocation()` method.
-This method returns a `bool` indicating if it succeeded or not.
+Requests an update of your OTV's location.

+Returns a `bool` indicating if it succeeded or not.

 ```arduino
 while (!Enes100.updateLocation());